 I would like to deal with some matters which have come to my knowledge in my sphere of activity in the City Council.
-The Johannesburg City Council have pleaded for ground to be allocated to the Indians within the City boundary, but

-Group Areas Act, it is the white man's interests which are first considered.
-So far the only ground allocated to the Indians is at Lenasia, approximately 22 miles from the City, and when the insonvenience and hardship caused by this has been taken up with the Nationalists they have simply replied that overseas people travel 22 miles to and from work, but they will not face up to the fact that people overseas have the choice, and can live nearer to their work if they so want.
+The Johannesburg City Council have pleaded for ground to be allocated to the Indians within the City boundary, but to no effect.
+While there might be some merit in the Group Areas Act, it is the white man's interests which are first considered.
+So far the only ground allocated to the Indians is at Lenasia, approximately 22 miles from the City, and when the inconvenience and hardship caused by this has been taken up with the Nationalists they have simply replied that overseas people travel 22 miles to and from work, but they will not face up to the fact that people overseas have the choice, and can live nearer to their work if they so want.